haoranyu/jellies/README.md

 Vue.use(Jellies);
 ```

-### On demand
+### On demand import

-With the help of [babel-plugin-component](https://github.com/ElementUI/babel-plugin-component), we can import components we actually need, making the project smaller than otherwise.
+With the help of [babel-plugin-component](https://github.com/ElementUI/babel-plugin-component), we can import components we actually need, making our project smaller than otherwise.

-First, install babel-plugin-component:
+First, install `babel-plugin-component`:

 ```javascript
 npm install babel-plugin-component -D